-Factbox: Apple's streaming TV service to cost $4.99/month; unveils iPhone 11
+Factbox: Apple's streaming TV service to cost $4.99/month; unveils new iPhones

 ** Through family sharing, up to six members can share one subscription

-** Original shows to include “See”, starring Jason Momoa and Alfre Woodard and “The Morning Show”, produced by Reese Witherspoon and Jennifer Aniston
+** Original shows to include “See”, starring Jason Momoa and Alfre Woodard, and “The Morning Show”, produced by Reese Witherspoon and Jennifer Aniston

+** Apple Watch Series 5 features always-on display, built-in compass and international emergency calling; unavailable in Series 3

+** Watch Series 3 features cellular calling, emergency SOS call and health tracking features

 ** Series 5 Watch starting from $399; Series 3 Watch from $199